The Honolulu Fire Department received a 911 call at 1:47 p.m. on June 17, 2021 for a

 HFD had the fire under control by 2:08 p.m. and extinguished at 3:18 p.m.
 A fire

-investigator was called to the scene and the cause of fire is under investigation.
+investigator was called to the scene.
+Because of the structural integrity of the collapsed

 Damage estimates to the home is $408,000.00 and $15,000.00 to the home’s contents.

 • Working smoke alarms save lives, cutting the risk of dying in a home fire in half.